I'm interested in conversations about and I want to talk about

 in Being diagnosed with prostate cancer

-in Sex and relationships
+in Research and references

 in Advanced or metastatic cancer